 Organizational Design: A Complete Guide

 Organizational design is as much an art as it is a science.
-The process of creating a system in which people can work together to achieve common goals is highly complex and there is no one way to do it right.
-In this article, we will explain what organizational design is, what drives organizational design, how to design an organization, and how an effective design can be measured in terms of organizational effectiveness.
+The process of creating a system in which people can work together to achieve common goals is highly complex, and there is no one way to do it right.
+In this article, we will explain what organizational design is, what drives organizational design, how to design an organization, and how you can measure organizational design in terms of organizational effectiveness.
 Let’s dive in!

 What is organizational design?
 A definition